gruntwork-io/docs/docs/iac/usage/using-a-module.md

 ## Plan and apply the module

-Next, we'll run a plan to see the resources that will be created, then an apply to create the resources in AWS.
+Next, we’ll run a plan to see the resources that will be created, then an apply to create the resources in AWS.

 ### Plan